Training Overview

 Architectural awareness creates common ground for quality goals.
 REs define clearer requirements, QA plans more targeted tests – enabling requirements, architecture, and testing to work hand in hand.

-Shared Understanding of Quality for More Effective Testing
+Shared Understanding of Quality for More Effective Testing: CTFL

 -